Playing Rules

 4. When mesh outfield fences are in use, balls that bounce over or roll under these fences in fair territory shall result in a ground-rule double for the batter.
 Balls hit over the mesh fences shall be considered home runs.

 5. (Home Run Limits) When mesh outfield fences are in use, over-the-fence home run limits will be in effect.
 For men’s competitive and fraternity leagues, each team may hit up to 6 home runs per game.
-For men’s recreational and co-rec competitive leagues, each team may hit up to 4 home runs per game.
-For co-rec recreational leagues, the limit is 2 home runs per game.
+For men’s recreational and co-ed competitive leagues, each team may hit up to 4 home runs per game.
+For co-ed recreational leagues, the limit is 2 home runs per game.
 There is no limit on homeruns in women’s and sorority league play.

 A) Any fly ball touched by a defensive player which then goes over the fence in fair territory shall be declared a four-base award and shall not count towards a team’s home run total.
 Inside-the-park home runs do not count towards a team’s home run total.